Leonor2004/FSI_24-25/CTFs/CTF10.md

     </figure>
 </div>

-We begin by selecting a group of four letters that could represent the word `para`.
-Since the letter `A` is the most commonly occurring letter in Portuguese, and the most frequent characters in the cipher are `- ( <`, the likelihood of one of these characters corresponding to `A` is high.
-By analyzing the most frequent group of four characters, we find that only one matches our word: `! < : <`.
-This is because the word `para` has the same character in both the second and fourth positions, which must correspond to the letter `A`.
-This alignment is confirmed by the fact that the character appears in the text as expected.

-Next, we attempt to identify the word `que` as it contains another frequently occurring letter in Portuguese, `E`.
-This step proved more challenging because the word is shorter, and several groups appear frequently, making it harder to pinpoint the match.
-However, we can eliminate any groups where the first character corresponds to one that appears less often in the cipher, since the letter `Q` is not as frequent in Portuguese.
-We can also rule out groups where the third character is one that appears infrequently, as `E` is a letter that occurs quite often in the language.
-This helps narrow down the possibilities.
-By trying some possibilities we discover that with the characters, `; ~ -`, some incompleted words starts to appear.

-With this letters we are able to find the work `EQUIPA` and with that we found the `I` letter.
+Our first idea was to take a common word with a very unique configuration.
+We selected the word `para` because:

+-It is a 4 letter word, meaning there are fewer options to select from;

+-It contains the most common word twice, exactly in the second and forth positions.

+We began by assuming with high confidence that the letter `a` would correspond to one of the following: `- ( <`.
+These 3 are by far the most common symbols on our encrypted text, and with that in mind it becames really clear that the word `para` is represented by `! < : <`, because of the repeating symbol in the second and forth positions and it being the most common 4-gram in our text.

+The next word we tried to find was `que`, because it include another 2 vowels (numbers 2 and 10 in frequency in the portuguese language) and a very uncommon letter in the first position, while still being a very common word.
+We can eliminate any 3-letter sequences with common first letter and uncommon last letter since those positions have very polarized frequencies in our target word.
+After some trial and error we landed on `; ~ -` and started to see some incompleted words.

+With the letters `PARQUE` already decyphered we can see clearly the word `EQUIPA` desguised as 'EQU/PA'.
+After changing the `I`, this is what we see:

 <div align="center">
     <figure>
         <img src="images/CTF10/ctf10_6.png">
-        <figcaption style="font-size: smaller">Figure 4: Word 'Equipa'</figcaption>
+        <figcaption style="font-size: smaller">Figure 4: Word 'Equipa' (after `PARQUEI`)</figcaption>
     </figure>
 </div>